sjsu-library/unionist/_items/unionist--image-0076.md

 ---
 pid: unionist--image-0076
-title: New Alms House Godey's 1833-09
+title: New Alms House Godey's September, 1833.
 bibliographicCitation: "<em>The Lady's Book: A Magazine of Fashion and the Arts</em>.
   Volume 6.
 Philadelphia: L.A.
 Godey and Company, 1833."
 bibliographicCitationRepublished: https://archive.org/details/godeys-1833-v-7/mode/2up